-Surprisingly! - Processed foods are making us gain weight much faster than the same equal calories of natural foods.
+Surprisingly!
+Processed foods are making us gain weight much faster than the same calories as natural foods.
 The nutrients we eat and drink and the calories they carry cannot vanish, but they can be redirected to other non-energy, "non-countable." purposes.

 Link: Calories cannot disappear but can be redirected as uncounted.